anandtiwarics/anandtiwarics/README.md

 ### Hi there 👋

-I am an Information Security Professional with more than 6 years of professional experience.
+I am an Information Security Professional.
 I love to play with open-source tools and more inclined towards defense than offense in the Information Security domain.
 I works with the Operation and Development team, solving challenging between security and DevOps team.

 Currently interested in AppSec, InfoSec, DevSecOps, DevOps, Cloud Security.